Your buying guide for the best student laptops in 2019

 The 2017 Surface Pro is a superb 2-in-1 despite the newer Pro 6.
 It’s beautifully built and performs well.
 The screen is excellent and even the speakers sound good.
 However, it’s very expensive, especially when you add the cost of the Type Cover and – if you need one – the Surface Pen.

 Few should opt for the base model, and you’ll pay a heck of a lot more for a Core i7.
 Ultimately, while a fantastic device, it’s hard to recommend the Surface Pro unless money is no object.

 - Reviewed on: 29 December 2017

-Asus has a habit of getting things right with Chromebooks, and in the C302CA it has another success.
+Asus has a habit of getting things right with Chromebooks, and the C302CA is still a great choice.
 The elegant design, light weight, powerful components, and long battery life make it an easy device to recommend.

 - Reviewed on: 11 January 2017

 There's a lot to like about the Acer, including it's smart design, larger screen size, and impressively long battery life.
 These are offset by a few less than desirable components.
 The display is adequate at best, the keyboard is also average, and performance feels hampered by the low memory allocation.
 It's a solid machine, but the compromises may be too much for some.